Status register

-A status register, flag register, or condition code register (CCR) is a collection of status flag bits for a processor.
-Examples of such registers include FLAGS register in the x86 architecture, flags in the program status word (PSW) register in the IBM System/360 architecture through z/Architecture, and the application program status register (APSR) in the ARM Cortex-A architecture.
+In a central processing unit (CPU), a status register, flag register, or condition code register (CCR) is a register that stores flags (bits) indicating the processor state and results of operations.
+Examples of such registers include the FLAGS register in x86 CPUs, the program status word (PSW) register in IBM's System/360 through z/Architecture, the application program status register (APSR) in 32-bit ARM architectures, and the NCSV system register in AArch64.

-The status register is a hardware register that contains information about the state of the processor.
-Individual bits are implicitly or explicitly read and/or written by the machine code instructions executing on the processor.
+The status register contains information about the state of the processor.
+Individual bits are implicitly or explicitly read or written by the machine code instructions executing on the processor.
 The status register lets an instruction take action contingent on the outcome of a previous instruction.

-Typically, flags in the status register are modified as effects of arithmetic and bit manipulation operations.
-For example, a Z bit may be set if the result of the operation is zero and cleared if it is nonzero.
-Other classes of instructions may also modify the flags to indicate status.
-For example, a string instruction may do so to indicate whether the instruction terminated because it found a match/mismatch or because it found the end of the string.
-The flags are read by a subsequent conditional instruction so that the specified action (depending on the processor, a jump, call, return, or so on) occurs only if the flags indicate a specified result of the earlier instruction.
+Typically, some of the flags in a status register are modified as a result of arithmetic and bit manipulation operations performed by the arithmetic logic unit (ALU).
+For example, a Z status bit may be set if the result of an operation is zero or cleared if it is nonzero.
+A string instruction may modify a status flag to indicate whether it terminated due to finding a match or reaching the end of the string.
+Some flags are used later by conditional instructions to control program execution.

-Some CPU architectures, such as the MIPS and Alpha, do not use a dedicated flag register.
-Others do not implicitly set and/or read flags.
-Such machines either do not pass implicit status information between instructions at all, or they pass it in an explicitly selected general purpose register.
+Some instruction set architectures (ISAs) do not use a dedicated flag register, such as the MIPS and Alpha; others do not implicitly set or read flags.
+Such machines either do not pass implicit status information between instructions or pass it in a general purpose register.

-A status register may often have other fields as well, such as more specialized flags, interrupt enable bits, and similar types of information.
-During an interrupt, the status of the thread currently executing can be preserved (and later recalled) by storing the current value of the status register along with the program counter and other active registers into the machine stack or some other reserved area of memory.
+A status register may have additional fields such as privilege flags, interrupt enable bits, and other types of information.
+During an interrupt, the status of the currently executing thread can be preserved by storing the current value of the status register (along with the program counter and other active registers) to the machine stack or other memory.

 Common flags

-This is a list of the most common CPU status register flags, implemented in almost all modern processors.
+Here is a list of CPU status register flags commonly implemented in modern processors: